 We began teaching people the skills and the attitudes of resilience in 2007 primarily through storytelling.
 We utilized novels such as Reaching Home and Duct Tape Isn’t Enough as some of our tools along with various workbooks and video resources.

-In 2011 we developed another tool, a card game, BounceBack, that asked players to apply the skills and attitudes of resilience in dealing with real-life challenges.
-Its success convinced us we should develop an electronic version that could be accessed 24-7 from a website.
+In 2011 we developed another tool, a card game, BounceBack, that asked players to apply the Skills & Attitudes of resilience in dealing with real-life challenges.

 Stories about Resilience